lostbean/agent_obs/demo/README.md

 ## 📄 License

-This demo is part of the AgentObs project and uses the same Apache 2.0 license.
+This demo is part of the AgentObs project and uses the same MIT license.